 4) Nuts and Bolts, no wait, Seeds

-Various types of nuts and seeds are the good type of fat.
-Whether its cashews or almonds or walnuts or pecans, they’ll add a good flavor to your salad.
-Sunflower seeds, hemp seeds, chia seeds, pumpkin seeds, sesame seeds (white or black) are all tiny but valuable.
+Various types of nuts and seeds are good types of fat.
+Whether it’s cashews or almonds or walnuts or pecans, they’ll add a good flavor to your salad.
+Sunflower seeds, hemp seeds, chia seeds, pumpkin seeds, sesame seeds (white or black) are tiny but valuable.
 They’ll add a nice crunch, too.

 5) Add-in the Meat or Protein

 Cubed meats make for a good source of protein in salads.
 They’re an important part of the diet, after all.
 Substitute meat for beans or tofu if you are a vegetarian.
 Ham, eggs, and turkey are all excellent add-ins.
-You can also have cheese with a protein, if you dig cottage cheese, scoop out a chunk to throw it on top of your salad.
+You can also have cheese with a protein; if you dig cottage cheese, scoop out a chunk to throw it on top of your salad.
 Great cheeses for salads include feta, parmesan, cheddar, or bleu cheese.
-If you prefer more meat with your salad then add some grilled chicken or even a skewer of shrimp!
+If you prefer more meat with your salad, add some grilled chicken or even ashrimp skewerp!

 6) Berries are Very Good

-Not a lot of people know this fact but berries add color, sweetness, and a lovely flavor to your salad.
-Plus they are excellent sources of vitamins!
+Not many people know this fact, but berries add color, sweetness, and a lovely flavor to your salad.
+Plus, they are excellent sources of vitamins!
 You can add anything from dried cranberries, strawberries, or even blueberries.
 Fresh mango or watermelon chunks, sliced pears, or grapes are a good option if you’re not into berries.

 7) Flowers Go with Everything